SAP-archive/teched2023-XP287v/exercises/ex3/README.md

 1. Inside SAP Landscape Management Cloud, select `Event Routing` in the left navigation.
 2. Select the `Create` button.
 3. In the area which opens at the right, provide an "Event Broker Name" like "Alert Notifications".
-4. In the drop down list "Event Broker Type", select `SAP Alert Notification Service`.
+4. In the dropdown list "Event Broker Type", select `SAP Alert Notification Service`.
-5. Use the `Import` button next to "Credentials File" and upload the *.txt file you downloaded in step 14 of exercise 3.2.
+5. Use the `Import` button next to "Credentials File" and upload the *.txt or *.json file you downloaded in step 14 of exercise 3.2.
 6. Append the following to the provided content of the "API URL" field:

 ```